In this article I explain how to add a subtitle service or what to do if your Kodi install hangs when you try to browse for subtitles.

 In Kodi, set a default location of subtitles is defined in Kodi:

-Now when in a movie - popup the subtitle screen and make sure to use “Download subtitle…” to load a local subtitle file and the screen will popup allowing you to select the file.
+Now when in a movie or tv show - use the subtitle icon to popup the subtitle screen and make sure to use “Download subtitle…” and the screen will popup allowing you to select the local file that you have previously downloaded or select a subtitle service (e.g. opensubtitles.org) to load subtitles on the fly…

 Check out this article on how to organize your Favourites.
 My custom addon allows you to easily manage your Kodi Favourites!